Prayugo24/taiga/README.md

-# Taiga
+# Taiga (Slaynash's Edition)

 Taiga is an open-source desktop application for Windows.
 It automatically detects the anime videos you watch on your computer and synchronizes your progress with [AniList](https://anilist.co), [Kitsu](https://kitsu.io) or [MyAnimeList](https://myanimelist.net).
 It helps you manage your anime library, discover new series, share watched episodes and download new ones.

-Visit our [home page](https://taiga.moe) for more information.
-See the [guidelines](https://github.com/erengy/taiga/wiki/Guidelines) if you'd like to contribute.
-Here's [how to compile](https://github.com/erengy/taiga/wiki/How-to-Compile).
+Visit the official [home page](https://taiga.moe) for more information.
+See the official [guidelines](https://github.com/erengy/taiga/wiki/Guidelines) if you'd like to contribute.
+Here's [how to compile](https://github.com/slaynash/taiga/wiki/How-to-Compile).

+## Supported websites

+Original:
+- AnimeLab
+- Anime Digital Network
+- Anime News Network
+- Crunchyroll
+- Funimation
+- Hidive
+- Plex
+- Veoh
+- Viz
+- VRV
+- Wakanim
+- Yahoo View
+- YouTube

+Unofficial:
+- AnimeResistance
+- Gogoanime
+- MasterAni
+- VoirAnime

 ## Related projects